 - If you’ve used the Allo application, you must’ve seen a feature similar to Google’s Inbox – you can reply to the last message from a few customized options.
 All thanks to TensorFlow.
 Another feature analyses the images sent to you in order to suggest a relevant response.

 What is Keras?

 Keras is a high-level library that’s built on top of Theano or TensorFlow.
 It provides a scikit-learn type API (written in Python) for building Neural Networks.
 Developers can use Keras to quickly build neural networks without worrying about the mathematical aspects of tensor algebra, numerical techniques, and optimization methods.

 The key idea behind the development of Keras is to facilitate experimentations by fast prototyping.
-The ability to go from an idea to result with the least possible delay is a key to good research.
+The ability to go from an idea to result with the least possible delay is key to good research.

 This offers a huge advantage for scientists and beginner developers alike because they can dive right into Deep Learning without getting their hands dirty with low-level computations.
 The rise in the demand for Deep Learning has resulted in the rise in demand of people skilled in Deep Learning.

 Every organisation is trying to incorporate Deep Learning in one way or another, and Keras offers a very easy to use as well as intuitive enough to understand API which essentially helps you test and build Deep Learning applications with least considerable efforts.
 This is good because Deep Learning research is such a hot topic right now and scientists need a tool to try out their ideas without wasting time on putting together a Neural Network model.